VowpalWabbit/vowpal_wabbit/demo/recall_tree/README.md

 - As indicated, if you have less than 10000 classes, you should probably be using OAA.
 To accelerate training you can use negative gradient subsampling and multicore training via hogwild.
 - If you're still reading, you have more than 10000 classes.
 Therefore you will need many bits in your predictor.
 Use as many as you can afford computationally.
   - If your features are all binary then try disabling normalized updates via `--adaptive --invariant`, which is like having an extra bit in your predictor without the memory cost.
-- Logistic loss always works better, as far as I can tell.
+- Logistic loss (`--loss_function logistic`) always works better, as far as I can tell.
 - There are extra features, consisting of the identities of the nodes in the routing tree, which are added to the example before passing to the underlying binary classifier.
   - These are located in namespace '\x88'.
 So, for example, you can interact them with other namespaces as in this demo (see Makefile).
   - For problems with lots of features, interacting with all the path features can be both a computational and statistical drag.
 Enabling the option `--node_only` only generates a single feature corresponding to the identity of the leaf node in the routing tree, which can be better under these conditions.